Indoor Flying

 Location & Timing - Indoor sessions are conducted at the Nanoose Place Community Centre.
 The club reserves the flying space from 7-9pm.
 A link to Google maps for the location can be found here.

-January 2026 5th and 19th
+October 2026 5th and 19th

 Flying types - Our indoor flying sessions invite any small indoor aircraft.
 Whether rubber or electric powered, fixed wing or helicopters. small drones are also welcome.